 The manufacturer of the product supplied may vary.
 Please read the patient information leaflet that is provided with the product

 When using Indometacin 50mg, you should follow the instructions given to you by the doctors.
-The usual dose given for arthritis treatment is one capsules to be taken up to three times a day.
-The capsules should be swallowd whole - not chewed - and with a drink of water, during or after meals.
+The usual dose given for arthritis treatment is one capsule to be taken up to three times a day.
+The capsules should be swallowed whole - not chewed - and with a drink of water, during or after meals.

 If you take more capsules than recommended by your doctor, you should speak to your doctor, pharmacist or hospital as soon as possible, taking your medicine with you.
 If you forget to take a dose, do not double up doses.
 Take the dose as soon as you remember if necessary and then take the next dose at the correct time.

 The active ingredient in these tablets is Indometacin.
 The other ingredients are lactose, sodium laurilsufate, magnesium stearate, anhydrous colloidal silica, gelatin, yellow iron oxide (E172), titanium dioxide (E171), black iron oxide (E172), shellac, quinolone yellow (E104) and erythrosine (E127).

 Indometacin 50mg capsules should not be taken if you are allergic to any of the ingredients in the medicine or other NSAIDs such as aspirin.
 They should not be taken if you have had asthma attachs or a skin rash, swelling of the face or throat or a blocked or runny nose, if you suffer with nasal polyps causing a blocked nose, headaches or a reduced sense of smell and taste, if you have or have had serious problems with your heart, liver or kidneys, if you have or have had repeated ulcers or bleeding in the stomach or intestines or if you are in the last three months of pregnancy.